egel-lang/egel/README.md

 The command `egel` will start the interpreter in interactive mode.
 You will be greeted with a prompt.
-Note that the interpreter comes in a 'clean state' mode, your first command will probably be `using System` to get direct access to Egel's builtin primitives, like addition, printing, etcetera.
+Note that the interpreter comes in a 'clean slate' mode, your first command will probably be `using System` to get direct access to Egel's builtin primitives, like addition, printing, etcetera.